All Episodes

 I'm just trying to follow in your footsteps.

-All right, eight hundred nine four one Sean, our number if you want to be a part of the program.
+All right, 800-941-Sean, our number, if you want to be a part of the program.

-I used to call him and say, It's killing me.
+I used to call him and say, it's killing me.

 It's killing me.

-I don't want to cover the story.
+I don't want to cover this story.

-I don't want to be point on on exposing, you know, what I had come grown up to revere, you know, law enforcement, the FBI, and I was gr I was brought up to, you know, I looked at him and his brother, and we were like, you know, we didn't see them often.
+And I was brought up to, I looked at him and his brother, and we were like, you know, we didn't see them often.

 You know, they were dressed, you know, they were obviously clearly infiltrating something.